 A trial service employee who is removed and who previously gained regular status in an agency whose employees are excluded from the provisions of ORS 240 shall be subject to the policies of the former agency.

 A classified unrepresented employee who is removed during trial service may request review of such removal according to State HR Policy 70.005.05, Classified Unrepresented Grievance Review.

+Upon approval by the former agency appointing authority:

+A trial service employee who is removed from an agency excluded from the provisions of ORS 240 following a lateral transfer or promotion, who previously gained regular status in an agency subject to ORS 240, may return to their former agency to the same classification or comparable salary range as the previously held position.

+A trial service employee who is removed following a lateral transfer or promotion to a represented position who previously gained regular status in a management service or classified unrepresented position may return to their former agency to the same classification or comparable salary range as the previously held position.

-Employees in trial service following a lateral transfer or promotion may request to be removed from trial service.
+Upon approval from the employee’s current agency, employees in trial service following a lateral transfer or promotion may request to be removed from trial service.
 Upon approval by the agency appointing authority, the employee shall have the right of return to the same classification or comparable salary range in the same agency as the previously held position.